 New Age has not traveled to the end of the road yet.
 It is reaching a stage of maturity in which wheat is being separated from the corn.
 Yet, it still comprises a broad spectrum of activities from the commercial rip-off to unselfish dedication to serve mankind spiritually.
 Many do not wish to be associated with the name because it reminds them of the turbulence associated with the uprising of the younger generation in the late sixties and the lamentable drug excrescences.

-One may pray that the movement will sustain its original purity and raise high the spirit of new generations, giving it an immense vista of life and a purpose to live for.
+One may pray that the movement will sustain its original purity and momentum - raise high the spirit of new generations, giving it an immense vista of life and a purpose to live for.

-Meanwhile read on the psychological processes that are at work in spiritual movements by clicking at On the psychology of spiritual movements
+Meanwhile read my philosophical reflections on fundamental questions that puzzle mankind by clicking at On the psychology of spiritual movements

 This web-page received the dubious honour of being blocked in Saudi-Arabia!